 Nine's internal processes include establishing operating plans and budgets, periodic reforecasting and monitoring of progress against the approved plans and budgets.
-There are controls in place in relation to matters such as approval of payments, which are designed to ensure that levels of delegated authority are adhered to.
+There are controls in place in relation to matters such as approval of payments and approval of contracts, which are designed to ensure that levels of delegated authority are adhered to.
 Staff and business units have both financial and non-financial KPIs, which are monitored.